Paul272007/ZC/README.md

 ## Uninstalling :

-- Simply run `./uninstall.sh` with sudo privileges to uninstall ZC and its configuration
+- Simply run `./uninstall.sh` in the repository folder with sudo privileges to uninstall ZC and its configuration